NullAllocation/rke2-cluster-starter/README.md

 4. Prepare the cluster nodes for Ansible:

     Ansible will need to execute commands against the cluster nodes.
-We setup certificate-based logins using the host key of the controller host, therefore logins from the controller are password-less.
+We setup certificate-based logins using the host key of the orchestrator host, therefore logins from the orchestrator host are password-less.
 The key that Ansible will use is specified by the `ansible_ssh_private_key_file` property in the `inventory.ini` file.
 If the specified key does not exist, it will be created.

     ```
     bash setup-nodes.sh -i inventory.ini -p <root password of the machines> -n <gateway's hostname from inventory file>